sososkxksodkd/Amogus/README.md

                     FarmTween(centerPos + Vector3.new(0, RyuConfig.FarmHoverHeight, 0))

                     local anyAlive = true
-                    while RyuConfig.AutoFarm and anyAlive and CheckQuestActive() do anyAlive = false
+                    while RyuConfig.AutoFarm and anyAlive and tick() - lastQuestPing <= 2 do
+                        anyAlive = false
                         for _, mob in ipairs(targetMobs) do
                             local mHum = mob:FindFirstChildOfClass("Humanoid")